Trousers as women's clothing: 1890s–1914

 According to Valerie Steele, by the end of the 19th century, Parisian women were wearing bloomers more commonly than English and American women, probably because bloomers were presented as a fashionable item in France rather than a quasi-feminist statement, which fashion writers strongly disliked.
 By 1895, however, many middle-class American girls had adopted the bike and the bloomer and began to call themselves "New Women," despite society's resistance.
 Meanwhile, these early women's trousers diversified according to their uses for gymnastics, bathing, cycling or titillation.

 An updated version of the bloomer, for athletic use, was introduced in the 1890s as women's bicycling came into fashion.
 As activities such as tennis, cycling, and horseback riding became more popular at the turn of the century, women turned to trousers or knickerbockers to provide comfort and freedom of movement in these activities, and some laws made allowances for women's wearing of trousers during these activities.

+Jeanne Margaine-Lacroix presented wide-legged trousers for women in 1910, some months before Paul Poiret, who took credit for being the first to introduce the style.

 1914–1920

 During the First World War (1914–1918), many women in countries such as France, the United Kingdom and the United States were recruited to work in factories, especially munitions factories, to aid the war effort, or to replace men in service sectors such as public transport.
 While many men were sent to the front line to fight, their wives often started to wear their trousers or boiler suits inside the factories for better safety and comfort.
 Over time, specific designs tailored to the practical needs of female industrial workers were developed by other women.
 Although it was considered daring as they challenged dress norms in doing so, necessitated by the circumstances, women's trousers gained some social acceptability during the war years.

 However, arrests for women wearing trousers did not cease.
-For instance, in 1919, labor leader Luisa Capetillo became the first woman in Puerto Rico to wear trousers in public.
+For instance, in 1919, labour leader Luisa Capetillo became the first woman in Puerto Rico to wear trousers in public.
 Capetillo was sent to jail for what was then considered to be a crime in Puerto Rico, although the judge later dropped the charges against her.
 She would repeat this act of rebellion again stepping off the boat into Cuba where the judge was not so lenient leading to her serving time.